Garuda-IIITH-RRC/Octomap_FastPlanner_simulation/README.md

 # FastPlanner using Octomap

+Download mavros, mavlink and Px4-Autopilot from their respective Github repo

 ## Catkin Folder Structure
 All folder(workspaces) are in /home directory
 1. PX4-Autopilot\
   Contains PX4-Gazebo-SITL

 2. catkin_ws\
   Contains mavros

-3. save FastPlannerOctomap in a catkin workspace and name it as fastplanner_ws\
+3. save FastPlannerOctomap in fastplanner_ws/src and catkin_build
   Contains mapping, planning and controller